 Soon after the project was announced, LinkedIn and Twitter, two rivals of Facebook, were the first to collaborate with Google.

 WordPress, being one of the most widely used CMS platforms by publishers, took the initiative to the next level and launched a plugin to help all the publishers adapt to the new AMP technology without having to spend much time coding.

 Once the project was released to the public, which was some time back during the first half of 2016, publishers, users were so excited to see news articles loading in a split second without much ad interference.

-After a majority of the news publishers made the shift to AMP, in September 2016, Google started showcasing the AMP results outside of the Top Stories as well.
+After a majority of the Google News publishers made the shift to AMP, in September 2016, Google started showcasing the AMP results outside of the Top Stories as well.

 Just a year after, Twitter and LinkedIn users also started getting AMP links in the respective native browsers while accessing through iOS and Android apps, putting it a direct contender against Facebook’s Instant Answer.

-How does AMP Work?
+How AMP Works?

 To put it simply, AMP is an ultra-light HTML page designed to load faster in web browsers.